Planetary Hours Calculator for Today

 Hour of the Sun

-The hour of the Sun is a window for visibility, authority, and vitality.
-When the Sun rules the hour, the cosmic emphasis shifts toward self-expression, public recognition, and confident action.
-This is the time to be seen, to lead, and to act with intention on matters tied to your identity and ambitions.
+The hour of the Sun is traditionally used for visibility, authority, and vitality.
+When the Sun rules the hour, many astrologers treat the symbolism as better suited to self-expression, public recognition, and confident action than to quiet or hidden work.

-Use it for: Public appearances and presentations; Asking for a raise or promotion; Launching a creative project; Health and vitality decisions.
+Use it for: Public appearances and presentations; Requests for recognition or promotion; Launching a creative project; Health and vitality planning.
 Skip: Activities requiring secrecy or subtlety; Passive, behind-the-scenes work.
 Full guide →

 Hour of the Moon

-The hour of the Moon turns attention inward, to home, family, emotions, and the rhythms of daily life.
-When the Moon rules the hour, the atmosphere favors care over ambition, receptivity over assertion.
-This is a time for nurturing, intuition, and tending to what sustains you.
+The hour of the Moon traditionally turns attention toward home, family, emotions, and the rhythms of daily life.
+When the Moon rules the hour, many astrologers use it for care, receptivity, short journeys, and tending to what sustains you.

 Use it for: Domestic tasks and home improvements; Cooking and meal preparation; Caring for family and children; Short trips and local errands.
 Skip: Confrontation and aggressive negotiation; High-stakes public appearances.
 Full guide →